ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

     GameplayTagSelectAndSwitch/
 ```

-The plugin directory should contain:
+The plugin structure should include:

 ```text
 GameplayTagSelectAndSwitch/